DanciuA004/Year3Project/diary.md

 ### Wednesday the 12th of March 2025
 Started work on monte-carlo implementation.
 Rough tree structure and methods implemented.
 Completed layout of final report.

-### Teusday the 11th of March 2025
+### Tuesday the 11th of March 2025
-Had meeting with supervisor, explaid how to do code furhter and got details on final report.
+Had meeting with supervisor, explain how to do code further and got details on final report.

 ### Saturday the 1st of March 2025
 Added more to bibliography and created rough draft of Monte-Carlo section in report,